iaeiou/blue-plankton-2/content/posts/wild-boar.md

 Interestingly, the boar's forest companions included bison.
 Kronenwetter quotes from Ernest Baynes's [out-of-print book](https://www.amazon.com/Wild-Life-Blue-Mountain-Forest/dp/B00085U516/) about Corbin Park:

-“Of all the works of the late Mr. Austin Corbin, the preservation of that herd of bison was the one that would earn his country’s deepest gratitude.
-His experiment led to the founding of the American Bison Society and was connected, directly or otherwise, with the formation of some of our national parks.”
+<p style="padding-left: 2.5em;">Of all the works of the late Mr. Austin Corbin, the preservation of that herd of bison was the one that would earn his country’s deepest gratitude.
+His experiment led to the founding of the American Bison Society and was connected, directly or otherwise, with the formation of some of our national parks.</p>